ChengJiale150/jupyter-mcp-server/docs/tools_EN.md

 ### `insert_cell`

 - **Function**: Inserts a new cell above or below a specified index in a Notebook.
-- **Output**: Returns the latest structure information of the Notebook after insertion.
+- **Output**: Returns basic information of cells surrounding the insertion operation (5 cells above and 5 cells below the inserted position, total 10 cells).
 - **Important Notes**:
     - Since this operation directly modifies the Notebook's structure, it is not recommended to insert multiple cells at once to avoid confusion in the insertion order.
+    - To avoid returning too much information, only shows cell information around the insertion position.
 - **Parameters**:

 | Parameter | Type | Description | Default |